chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-02-further-afield-new.md

 excerpt_separator: <!--more-->
 ---

-We have some exciting new to share!
+We have some exciting news to share!
 On May 31st, 2024, we will be releasing our sixth full-length album, [Further Afield](/further-afield/), our first LP in a decade.
 We think it's our best yet!
 It contains many of the hallmarks of a +/- {Plus/Minus} album, but, as always, we're exploring new (for us) territory.
 Buckle up!